jack-c379/Hire_Harsh/README.md

 - FastAPI backend for the API
 - Retrieval Augmented Generation (RAG):
   - ChromaDB as Database
-  - OpenAI API (or Ollama locally) as LLM
+  - OpenAI API as LLM
 - LangChain connecting the dots
 - Guardrails to keep things professional and save